 - Neurological conditions (including headache, seizures disorders, neurodegenerative disorders and pain management).

 - Mental health conditions (including anxiety, schizophrenia, depression, drug addition, attention deficit hyperactivity disorder and sleep disorder).

-2. The concept of minor illness and major disease will be discussed, including the use of prescription and non-prescription products, including Complementary and Alternate Medicines.
-Non-pharmacological approaches to the management of these conditions will also be discussed.
+2. The concept of minor illness and major disease will be discussed, including the use of prescription and non-prescription products.

 - Intoxication and overdose of licit and illicit drugs.